Othernet-Project/librarian-testing-vagrant/README.rst

 =============================

 To access the dashboard, default username and password are 'test' and 'test' (without quotes).
-See the next section for more information if you want to change them.
+See `About various files`_ for more information if you want to change them.

 Supplying content
 =================